ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 df.mean(axis='columns')
 ```

-Pandas `Series` and `DataFrame`s include all of the common aggregates mentioned in *Aggregations: Min, Max, and everything in Between*); in addition, there is a convenience method `describe()` that computes several common aggregates for each column and returns the result.
+Pandas `Series` and `DataFrame`s include all of the common aggregates mentioned in *Aggregations: min, max, and everything in between*); in addition, there is a convenience method `describe()` that computes several common aggregates for each column and returns the result.
 Let's use this on the Planets data, for now dropping rows with missing values:

 ```{code-cell}
 planets.dropna().describe()